Class action lawsuit filed against UCLA gynecologist

 As of July 31, 130 former patients had reached out to UCLA with “concerns about their interactions” with Heaps, UCLA spokeswoman Rhonda Curry said.
 An additional 161 former patients expressed support for the doctor.

+Elizabeth Kramer, an attorney for the plaintiffs, said the lawsuit now needs a judge’s permission to move forward as a class action case.
+She said this suit could potentially help women who were victimized but cannot file their own, separate lawsuits.

-Heaps’ attorney Tracy Green and Curry did not immediately have a comment about the lawsuit Monday.
+Heaps’ attorney Tracy Green and Curry did not immediately have a comment about the class action case Monday.

 The lawsuit was filed last Tuesday against Heaps, the university system’s regents and other unnamed defendants in U.S. District Court in the Central District of California.